MKleinSB/pxt-kitronik-robotics-board-calliope/README.md

 [![Build Status](https://travis-ci.org/MKleinSB/pxt-kitronik-robotics-board-calliope.svg?branch=master)](https://travis-ci.org/MKleinSB/pxt-kitronik-robotics-board-calliope)

-This is a copy of the original extension from Kitronik for the micro:bit with some few changes to fit with the Calliope Mini.
+This is a copy of the original extension from Kitronik for the micro:bit (running over I2C) with some few changes to fit with the Calliope Mini.
 I added german locale, too.
 Other translations are welcome!

 ## Video
 [![click here to see the sample video](https://i.ytimg.com/vi/582I0-MQPyc/hqdefault.jpg?sqp=-oaymwEjCPYBEIoBSFryq4qpAxUIARUAAAAAGAElAADIQj0AgKJDeAE=&rs=AOn4CLAkDVZ0wBJt89pFBYYpwaKm0DjH7A)](https://www.youtube.com/watch?v=582I0-MQPyc&t=74s)